Associativity is enough: an all-orders 2d chiral algebra for 4d form factors: Form of OPE Corrections from Symmetry

 \subsection{General Form of The All-Orders OPE Corrections}

 The diagrams in Figures \ref{figure_1} and \ref{figure_matter} lead to all higher-order (i.e. beyond tree-level, in the sense of \S \ref{sec:tree}) OPE corrections, which can be expressed as an expansion in $\hbar \in \mathbb{R}_{\geq 1}$.
 We display these OPEs below.
 The operator content on the right-hand-side of the OPE was determined by the arguments of \S \ref{sec:diagrams}.
 By matching the quantum numbers under combined dilatations (see Table \ref{table1}) we can further fix the order of the poles they multiply, since $\frac{1}{z}$ and $\partial_z$ each have combined dilatation $=1$.
-In the subsequent sections, we will use associativity to determine the unknown coefficients that appear below. \\ \\ For notational convenience, we define $p_m = t+r-m$. \begingroup \allowdisplaybreaks \endgroup where $k_j^i$ is the i-th component of $k_j$, and $\hat{\partial_j} \prod_{i=1}^{m+1} \theta_{i} \equiv (\prod_{i=1}^{j-1} \theta_{i}) \partial \theta_{j}(\prod_{i=j+1}^{m+1} \theta_{i})$, where the $\theta_i$ denote chiral algebra operators.
-As always, $: \ldots :$ denotes normal-ordered products:
+In the subsequent sections, we will use associativity to determine the unknown coefficients that appear below. \\ \\ For notational convenience we define $p_m = t+r-m$. \begingroup \allowdisplaybreaks